coderreza/Nova-voice-assistant/README.md

-"thank you"                → NOVA responds "you're welcome" "who are you"              → NOVA introduces itself "goodbye"                  → Exits the program
+"thank you"                → NOVA responds "you're welcome" "who are you"              → NOVA introduces itself "goodbye"                  → Exits the program google search:
-💡 Tips for Best Results
+"search [the word or sentence that you wanna search]" 💡 Tips for Best Results
 Speak clearly - NOVA uses offline speech recognition, so clear speech works best.